elliotjreed/content.elliotjreed.com/Security/2019-07-08 Enable DNS over HTTPS and Encrypted SNI in Firefox.md

 # Enable DNS over HTTPS (DoH) and Encrypted SNI (ESNI) on Firefox

+You can check your current browser security settings by visiting: [www.cloudflare.com/ssl/encrypted-sni/](https://www.cloudflare.com/ssl/encrypted-sni/).

+You will likely see a warning for at least "Secure DNS" and "Encrypted SNI".
+Here's how to solve those on Firefox.

 ## DNS over HTTPS

 DNS (Domain Name Server) lookups are what translates a user-friendly domain name (eg. www.elliotjreed.com) into an IP address (eg. 178.62.70.70).